trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ['traffic light', 'boat', 'boat', 'person', 'boat']
 ```

 The model sees the `traffic light`, three `boats`, and a `person` on the image.
-And we may confirm that indeed these objects are seen on the image.
+We may confirm that indeed these objects are seen on the image.

 From the `scores` array may see that the model is most confident (close to 70% of probability) in the `traffic light` object.